rstudio/packrat/commands.md

 For more background on how these commands fit into the packrat workflow, see [the walkthrough](walkthrough.html).

-    packrat::init()

-Initializes the current working directory as a Packrat project.
-This creates the supporting files and directories listed below in "Anatomy of a Packrat project", including a private library and snapshot.
+- `packrat::init()`: Initializes the current working directory as a Packrat project.

 When you want to manage the state of your private library, you can use the Packrat functions: